 If you intend to apply for the Federal Stafford Loan for this current summer, we encourage you to submit your FAFSA at the time you apply for admission.
-For example, if you plan to enroll summer 2015, you will fill out the 2014-2015 FAFSA.
+For example, for the upcoming summer 2017 enrollment, you will fill out the 2016-2017 FAFSA.

-1. Complete and submit to the Office of Financial Planning the 2015 Elon Summer Aid Application for M.Ed students, which will be made available in March.
+1. Complete and submit to the Office of Financial Planning the 2017-2018 Elon Financial Aid Application.

 Elon’s Federal Title IV School Code is 002927.